Internet of Things (Part 1)

 Desktop and mobile applications are able to connect to an MQTT broker showing messages that are being published.
 Desktop and mobile applications allow users to manually publish messages to an MQTT broker.

-MQTT Explorer connecting to the MQTT broker
+I connected MQTT Explorer to the MQTT broker

-MQTT Explorer connecting to the MQTT broker
+I connected MQTT Explorer to the MQTT broker

 mqtt_esp8266.ino